rushabhT3/NoSQL/With Mongoose/README.md

-# Same project now with the mongoose
+# Same project as NoSQL Udemy: now with the mongoose